California Land Use

 Terner Center Center for California Real Estate

-The Terner Center for Housing Innovation and Center for California Real Estate together will present a working paper series, authored by leading academics and researchers from across the country.
-Utilizing the Terner Center's newest Land Use in California database, researchers will explore the implications of California's local and state policies on the production of housing, including what kind of housing gets built, who gets to live in that housing, and the connection between housing and employment opportunities.
-The first paper will be released in early 2019.
+The Terner Center for Housing Innovation and Center for California Real Estate present a working paper series, authored by leading academics and researchers from across the country.
+Utilizing the Terner Center's California Land Use database, researchers explore the implications of California's local and state policies on the production of housing, including what kind of housing gets built, who gets to live in that housing, and the connection between housing and employment opportunities.

 About the Terner Center and CCRE